Who we are

-Dr. Alok Sikka supports the ground water component for India and Bangladesh, and is also the Country Lead for India.
-He is the Country Representative, India, at IWMI.
-He has more than 40 years of experience in varied water related fields.
+Dr. Alok Sikka supports the groundwater component for India and Bangladesh.
+He is the Country Representative, of India, at IWMI.
+He has more than 40 years of experience in varied water-related fields.
 He has a PhD from Utah State University, USA.

 Dr Manohara Khadka is the overall lead for the Gender Equality and Social Inclusion (GESI) component and brings over 2 decades of experience in varied portfolios across agriculture, water resources and climate change.
 At IWMI, she is the Nepal Country Representative.
 She has a PhD in Development Studies from the International Institute of Social Studies of Erasmus University, the Netherlands.

 Dr Deepak Varshney is the country lead for India.
 He joined IWMI Office in New Delhi effective 01 July 2022 as a Researcher – Impact Assessment.
 He is an Economist and has over 9 years of experience in academia and national and international research organizations.
 He holds a PhD in Economics from the Delhi School of Economics, University of Delhi, India.
 At IWMI, Deepak will be responsible for providing implementation assistance and research support to the SDC-SoLAR project and will closely work with the Regional Project Leader, for ensuring rigorous evidence generation from large-scale producers and demonstration pilots in India and Nepal.